-Christmas is a time of Christmas trees, hot roast dinners and mulled wine, snowmen and snowball fights in a wintery landscape… or is it?
-Is it a time of prawns on the BBQ, beach cricket and picnics under a Pohutukawa tree?
+The festive season is a time for Christmas trees, hot roast dinners, mulled wine, snowmen and snowball fights in a wintery landscape—or is it?
+Is it a time for prawns on the BBQ, beach cricket and picnics under a Pohutukawa tree?
 Well, that depends on where you live…

 Many traditions echo the traditional elements of Christmas, using and building on the traditional colours and flavours.
 In Ireland they leave a tall red candle in their front windows to represent warmth for the chilly festive season, whereas, NZ’s native Pohutukawa tree, which blossoms bright red flowers along NZ’s coasts towards the end of December, is nicknamed the ‘NZ Christmas Tree’.
 Interestingly this tree holds significant meaning for the indigenous Maori people too.